interstitialRedirectModalTitle

 • Mapping Ocean Wealth is a tool to enable visualization of benefits provided by coastal systems.
 It is designed for use in natural resource planning and policy decisions.
 The Conservancy was honored with the Tourism for Tomorrow Innovation Award for the project, presented by the World Travel and Tourism Council.

 We’re also hard at work using nature-based solutions for ocean conservation.
 We’re restoring coral in Florida, the only coral reef system in the continental United States.
-Using pioneering methods, we’re restoring productive oyster habitats in estuaries where 85–100 percent of the oyster population had been lost.
+Using pioneering methods, we’re restoring productive oyster habitats in estuaries where 85–100% of the oyster population had been lost.
 Next will be a 6.5-mile oyster habitat restoration project in Pensacola.
 After initial efforts proved highly effective, we’re supporting large-scale sponge restoration in Florida Bay and the Keys.

 Through nature-based solutions and technology, we’re working to reduce overfishing, pollution, erosion and rising, warmer sea levels.
 For every marine and shoreline project in the state, our goal is to benefit both the wildlife and the people of Florida.